 Diagnosis and recognition of functional breathing pattern disorders has entered the diagnostic repertoires of clinicians in all areas of health care, from neurology to women’s health, psychiatry to respiratory medicine, cardiology to sports medicine and more.
 The topic is included in current undergraduate physiotherapy training.
 Read the full BradCliff Story...

-At Breathing Works, we receive patient enquiries on a daily basis from all over New Zealand, requesting information about services in their region.
-This patient demand has identified the need for a nationwide network.
+At Breathing Works, we receive patient enquiries on a daily basis from all over the world, requesting information about services in their region.
+This patient demand has identified the need for a global network.
 There is a huge potential for growth in this area of healthcare and if physiotherapists fail to provide it, we’ll lose yet another unique physiotherapy skill to other professions.
 Read more...